echeran/smile-of-murugan/webbook/chapter11.md

 development.

-Canto 30, lines 155-164, contain the “Gajabāhu synchronism", discussed above.¹ We came to the conclusion that the hero of the 3rd book, *Cēral* king Cenkuṭṭuvan, was a contemporary of Gajabāhu I (171-193 A.D.), king of Ceylon.
+Canto 30, lines 155-164, contain the “Gajabāhu synchronism", discussed above.[^gajabahu-synchronism] We came to the conclusion that the hero of the 3rd book, *Cēral* king Cenkuṭṭuvan, was a contemporary of Gajabāhu I (171-193 A.D.), king of Ceylon.

+[^gajabahu-synchronism]: Cf. Chapter 3, pp. 37-8.

 The Gajabāhu Synchronism became at once an object of sharp criticism.
 The objections were well-founded: first, if Cenkuṭṭuvan